torao/iVR/README.md

 ## Setup Your Raspberry Pi

+Attach the USB storage that will be used to store the footage files, USB camera, and GPS receiver, and start up the Raspberry Pi.

 If you have just installed the Raspberry Pi OS, it is recommended that you update your firmware and system.